usnistgov/fipy/README.txt

     examples.diffusion.steadyState.mesh1D

-are in the Python_ module notation and correspond to the equivalent POSIX path given above.
+are in the :term:`Python` module notation and correspond to the equivalent POSIX path given above.

 We may at times use a